CLOUD Act: Passage and aftermath

 On April 17, 2018, the Supreme Court, based on concurring briefs submitted by the Department of Justice, vacated the Microsoft Corp. v.
 United States and remanded it back to lower court to do the same, as the Department of Justice was able to secure a new warrant under the CLOUD Act and was no longer pursuing the initial warrant, rendering the case moot.

 International reactions

 The European Data Protection Supervisor (EDPS) viewed the CLOUD Act as a law in possible conflict with the GDPR.
 The German Commissioner for Data Protection has warned against the use of US based Amazon Web Services for storing sensitive data for the Federal Police.

 The law has been viewed as a parallel to China's National Intelligence Law.

+Following the CLOUD Act's passage, numerous countries have enacted measures to keep data within their borders.